 Lorienne Jenstad is an associate professor in the UBC School of Audiology and Speech Sciences with a passion for supporting primary health providers in detecting and managing hearing health care for their older patients.
 Read more

-Kim McGrail is a professor at UBC with an interest in quantitative policy evaluation and analysis of “natural experiments” in health services delivery.
+Kim McGrail is a professor in the Centre for Health Services and Policy Research at UBC with an interest in quantitative policy evaluation and analysis of “natural experiments” in health services delivery.
 Read more